robsimmons/dusa/src/language/README.md

     $a-0.

 Seeds are used to handle variable-free rules.
-Rules with out premises, like this:
+Rules without premises, like this:

     p is { red, green }.
     q is { blue, purple }.